 Annuity death benefits

-In each of these cases, your beneficiary can decide if they’d like to receive this payment as a lump sum or over some time.
-With so many options, it’s a good idea to discuss an annuity with your estate planning attorney before you sign up for one.
-Your financial advisor works with you to make sure the annuity fits your financial goals and we can work with you to make sure it works with your estate planning goals.
-If you already have an annuity, it’s important to work with your us as your estate planner to make sure it’s taken into account with the rest of your estate plan.
+In each case, your beneficiary can decide if they’d like to receive this payment as a lump sum or over some time.
+With so many options, discussing an annuity with your estate planning attorney before you sign up for one is a good idea.
+Your financial advisor works with you to ensure the annuity fits your financial goals, and we can work with you to ensure it works with your estate planning goals.
+If you already have an annuity, it’s essential to work with us as your estate planner to ensure it’s considered with the rest of your estate plan.

 It’s rarely uplifting to consider how much of your annuity value will be lost to taxation before being handed over to your beneficiary, but taxes are a fact of life (and estate planning).
 Your annuity will either be taxed as part of your estate (as an estate tax if you have a large enough estate) or as a disbursement to your beneficiary upon your death (as an income tax).
 However, in most cases, your spouse can continue to receive annuity benefits or inherit your annuity with little to no tax burdens.

-As with many estate planning and financial issues, the choices you make about your annuity can make a big difference for your loved ones.
-You want to make sure you’re setting your beneficiaries up with the right kind of death benefits with as little loss to taxation as possible.
+As with many estate planning and financial issues, your choices about your annuity can make a big difference for your loved ones.
+You want to ensure you’re setting your beneficiaries up with the right kind of death benefits with as little loss to taxation as possible.

-Give Hudack Law, APC a call today so we can review your current annuities and explore ways to get more out of them for you and your family in the long run.
+Contact Hudack Law today at (877) 314-4309 Toll-free, and please visit areas of service (open link in a new tab) or hudacklaw.com (open link in a new tab) so we can review your current annuities and explore ways to get more out of them for you and your family in the long run.